Triphala Side Effects and Precautions

 Using Triphala with Medications

-There are no well known drug interactions with triphala in the medical literature, but it is best to take medications well away from any cleansing formulas in general.
+There are no commonly reported drug interactions with triphala in the medical literature, but it is always best to take medications well away from any cleansing formulas in general.
+So if you are taking important drugs in the morning then take your triphala in the evening or vice versa.

-Some research has suggested avoiding taking triphala churna if you are on blood thinning medications.
-Consult your practitioner if you have any concerns or are taking pharmaceuticals for a serious condition.
+Some research has suggested avoiding taking triphala churna if you are on blood thinning medications like warfarin due to a possible interaction between gallic acid (a beneficial antioxidant) and the cytochrome P450 inhibitory effect used by these drugs.
+Consult your practitioner if you have any concerns or are taking pharmaceuticals like blood thinning medications for a serious condition.

 For the vast majority of people, triphala powder is a safe and effective detoxifier that can greatly improve your digestion, elimination and health in general.
 The next page will look at how to take triphala for maximum benefit.